rodolfo-r-a-da-silva/lib-pdm/docs/unit-tests/module_functions.md

     - [ ] Can't run when not initialized
     - [ ] Can run when initialized
 - [ ] Function logic
-    - [ ] Two "0" inputs result in false
+    - [ ] Input 0 and 1 are "0" results in false
-    - [ ] One "0" and one "1" input results in true
+    - [ ] Input 0 is "0" and 1 is "1" results in true
+    - [ ] Input 0 is "1" and 1 is "0" results in true
-    - [ ] Two "1" inputs results in false
+    - [ ] Input 0 and 1 are "1" results in false

 ### "Bitwise AND" function tests
 - [ ] Initialization with correct parameters